 – The degradation of the outside platforms for access, the occurrence of parasitic vegetation, the destruction of the upper layer of the walkway and the road.

-– The green spaces adjacent to the hotel are mostly not maintained and have become residual spaces.
+– The green spaces adjacent to the hotel are in general not maintained and have become dumping grounds.

-Both the Neptun and Olimp resorts had buildings for bowling which were major attractions.
+Both Neptun and Olimp featured bowling halls, major tourist attractions at the time.
 The two buildings, which were mostly developed horizontally, have a simple geometrical volume.
-The decorative elements are in small number, a distinctive feature for the socialist period and consist of vertical panels applied on the front of the facade (in case of the Olimp Hotel) or powerful frames that are coming out of the facade (in case of the Neptun Hotel).
+The decorative elements are in small number, a distinctive feature for the socialist period and consist of vertical panels applied on the front of the building (in case of the Olimp Hotel) or powerful frames that are coming out of the façade (in case of the Neptun Hotel).
 These rigorous elements create a contrasting image: a sober architectural appearance, even austere by some people, which is at the same time vibrant and imposing.
 Over time, because the local authorities changed their priorities, these two symbolic buildings have been abandoned.
-Now they have broken windows, decaying woodwork, stained exterior plaster that has swollen and fallen off in some areas and wall partitions and interior finishes which are also destroyed.
+Now they have broken windows, decaying woodwork, stained exterior plaster that has swollen and fallen off in places and damaged wall partitions and interior finishes.

 The Forum Hotel

-Costinesti Resort is a resort designed as an extension of the village with the same name, where the first evidence of habitation is recorded dating back to the Iron Age.
-Foundations for the resort were put in the late 1940s when a camp for students in the Lake Costinesti was built.
+Costinesti is a resort designed as an extension of the village with the same name, where the first documented habitation dated back to the Iron Age.
+Foundations for the resort were put in the late 1940s, when a student camp near the Costinesti Lake was built.
 The emblem of the resort is The Forum Hotel, one of a few large hotels built before the 1980s.

-The hotel Forum is located in the southern part of the resort, which was designed by the architects Stefan Şteblea (project leader), Razvan Florea, Toma Olteanu, Constantin Dobre, Victor Ivaneş technicians: Marieta Dinu, Ligia Vereş and was completed in 1977.
+Forum Hotel is located in the southern part of the resort, which was designed by architects Stefan Şteblea (project leader), Razvan Florea, Toma Olteanu, Constantin Dobre, Victor Ivaneş technicians: Marieta Dinu, Ligia Vereş and was completed in 1977.

-In terms of composition, it has a dominant vertical represented by the volume in which the accommodation rooms are located.
-The sensation of slenderness is emphasized with pillars and columns which are lifting that lift the main floors from the level of the mezzanine and by successively indenting last four terraces of eight levels.
-On the promenade level the main access, the common areas, the foyer and a multipurpose hall can be found.
-Other related functional areas of the hotel (common areas, the foyer, restaurant terraces, conference rooms, technical annexes, etc.) are spacious and are spread over two floors, under the level of the promenade, thus achieving a direct connection with the natural environment.
-Over time, the hotel’s appearance has changed through maintenance works on the façade’s color scheme, which is currently dominated by red-brown embossed decorative plaster.
+In terms of composition, the hotel has a dominant vertical represented by the volume where accommodation rooms are located.
+The sensation of slenderness is emphasized by pillars and columns that lift the main floors from the level of the mezzanine and by successively indenting last four terraces of eight levels.
+The promenade level holds the main access, the common areas, the foyer and a multipurpose hall.
+Other related functional areas of the hotel (common areas, the foyer, restaurant terraces, conference rooms, technical annexes, etc.) are spacious and spread over two floors, under the level of the promenade, thus achieving a direct connection with the natural environment.
+Over time, the hotel’s appearance has changed through maintenance works on the façade color scheme, which is currently dominated by red-brown embossed decorative plaster.

-Nowadays the hotel is owned by the Perla Majestic Group, which didn’t realize the necessary maintenance work, and this is the reason why degradations are increasing.
+Nowadays the hotel is owned by the Perla Majestic Group.
+The owner did not realize the necessity of maintenance work and this is why degradations are increasing.

 The most dramatic are:

-– Degradation of the exterior plaster due to environmental factors, rainwater infiltration, improper isolation that are responsible for dampness and exposure of the grinding concrete and reinforcement.
+– Degradation of the exterior plaster due to the weather, rainwater infiltration, and improper isolation, all responsible for dampness and exposure of the concrete and reinforcement.

-– Outside degradation of the access stairs (cracks in the concrete and wearing out of the slip resistant elements); degradation of the coating on exterior access scales.
+– Outside degradation of the access stairs (cracks in the concrete and wearing out of the anti-slip elements); degradation of the coating on exterior access stairs.

 – Degradation of waterproof isolation and destruction of coating on the plinths.

-– Degradation of the outside terraces by means of breaking or the disappearance of the floor tiles.
+– Degradation of the outside terraces after the floor tiles broke or were removed.

-– Degradation of the outside platforms for access, the occurrence of parasitic vegetation, the destruction of the upper layer of the pedestrian walkway and roadway.
+– Degradation of outside access platforms, the occurrence of parasitic vegetation, the destruction of the upper layer of the walkway and roadway.

-– The green spaces adjacent to the hotel are mainly not maintained and have become residual spaces.
+– The green spaces adjacent to the hotel are in general not maintained and have become dumping grounds.

 – The exterior joinery is only partially replaced.

-– Some terraces and roof covers that have been made out of low quality materials have been degraded in a short period of time.
+– Some terraces and roof covers made out of low quality materials have degraded in a short period of time.

-The Neptun-Olimp and Costinesti resorts once considered the most luxurious and elegant Romanian seaside resorts, are currently having many abandoned buildings, which are invaded by parasitic vegetation or are in an advanced state of decay, with unsanitary public spaces and destroyed pedestrian walkways and roads.
-All these new “features” imprint a sad image in the minds of the tourists who visit these resorts.
+The Neptun-Olimp and Costinesti resorts, once considered the most luxurious and elegant Romanian seaside resorts, are now full of abandoned buildings, in decay and invaded by parasitic vegetation, with unsanitary public spaces and impracticable walkways and roads.
+All these new “features” leave a sad impression to tourists who visit these resorts.

 COPYRIGHT.
 Materials posted on this site belong to us or owned entirely by our collaborators and are protected under copyright law.
-You can use these materials only with the written consent of the author and quoting the source.
+You can use these materials only with the written consent of the author.